csc301-winter-2022/team-project-16-uoft-aerospace-team/deliverable-1/planning.md

 **Briefly describe which option you have agreed to.
 Your partner cannot ask you to sign any legally binding agreements or documents pertaining to non-disclosure, confidentiality, IP ownership, etc.**

+We are free to publish source code, design and software on Github.

 ----

 ## Process Details